20 Best Things to Do in Zion National Park

 This is why I want to stress that the Emerald Pools Trail is absolutely one of the best and most beautiful hikes in Zion National Park, but I do not think it should be hiked year-round, particularly in the driest summer and fall months.

-I say this because, if time is a factor during your visit and you’re coming when the waterfalls in Zion Canyon are likely to be dry, I recommend prioritizing other adventures, as the Emerald Pools Trail is certainly best enjoyed when the waterfalls in Heaps Canyon are flowing!
+I say this because if time is a factor during your visit and you’re coming when the waterfalls in Zion Canyon are likely to be dry, I recommend prioritizing other adventures and saving the Emerald Pools Trail for another visit.

 Read My Separate Post: Emerald Pools Trail